-Cheese Grits are such a southern staple, especially here in Louisiana where we live, but Grits can be found all over the South served with Breakfast!
+This Southern Cheese Grits Recipe is such a southern staple, especially here in Louisiana where we live, but Grits can be found all over the South served with Breakfast!
 Silky smooth Cheesy Grits are also perfect served as Shrimp and Grits as well as a bunch of other possibilities!
 They are a perfect accompaniment to a lot of dishes!

 You will need:

 Step One: Add water and salt to a large pan and bring to a boil.